Business advice - common questions

 The Coronavirus Job Retention Scheme and ‘free entitlement funding’

 Government guidance - Coronavirus (COVID-19): financial support for education, early years and children’s social care - states that private early years providers should only furlough employees through the Coronavirus Job Retention Scheme if the following conditions are met:

 - the employee works in an area of business where services are temporarily not required and where their salary is not covered by public funding

 - the employee would otherwise be made redundant or laid off

 - the employee is not involved in delivering provision that has already been funded (free entitlement funding)

 - (where appropriate) the employee is not required to deliver provision for a child of a critical worker and/or vulnerable child

 - the grant from the Coronavirus Job Retention Scheme would not duplicate other public grants received, and would not lead to financial reserves being created.

 It adds that where it is not clear if a staff is funded through 'free entitlement' funding or private income then "an early years provider can access the Job Retention Scheme to cover up to the proportion of its paybill which could be considered to have been paid for from that provider’s private income".

-For example, if a provider receives 40% of its income from government funding, and 60% from other income, the provider can only claim Job Retention Scheme support for up to 60% of their paybill.
+For providers who have not seen any private income return (for example, providers who are still closed), if they receive 40% of their income from government funding, and 60% from other income, the provider can only claim Job Retention Scheme support for up to 60% of their paybill.
 The guidances states that "this would be done by furloughing staff whose usual salary / combined salaries come to no greater than 60% of the provider’s total paybill".
 This calculation would be based on the setting's February 2020 income.